 Overlanding Adventures are becoming very popular, especially in hard to reach, exotic locales.
-In this time of mandated social isolation, overlanding is a great option to spend some time away from society, out on your own, living off the grid and traveling this great country.
+During our recent time of mandated social isolation, Overlanding was discovered by many as a great option to spend some time away from society, out on your own, living off the grid and traveling this great country.
 While there are tremendous overland adventures to be had overseas, like in Africa and Australia, you don’t have to leave the country to have an incredible overland journey.
 Here are five great locations that you can easily get to right in the United States.

 Starting in Silverton, Colorado, the Alpine Loop winds its way across 63 miles of scenic highway right into the heart of the San Juan Mountains.
 Burrowed in between State Road 149 and Highway 550, you will find this route closed during the winter due to the need of having a high-clearance four-wheel-drive vehicle thanks to the high alpine environments of Cinnamon and Engineer Passes, which are both over 12,000 feet.
 Otherwise, the entire route is paved and open from late May to late October.